AdbC99/Battleships/README.md

 # Battleships
-A player controller with state tracking for a battleships game
+A player controller with state tracking for a battleships game.
+To see the controller in action, either run the battleships commandline executable by building the visual studio executable, or run the separate UnitTests project for more detailed tests.